-We understand that running a business is hard work, the last thing you need is to have to deal with an employment dispute.
+When running a business, the last thing you need is to have to deal with an employment dispute.
 Our expert team aim to work with you to protect your business and set a solid, legally sound foundation for all employment issues within your business.

 Whether you are considering disciplinary action against your employee, dealing with an employee’s sickness absence, need to make redundancies, forced to defend an Employment Tribunal claim or any other employment matter, we can help you.